 Publications and prizes

-The literary agency, A.M.
-Heath, reads a selection of our strongest students’ fiction and memoir each year and offers a prize to the best manuscript.
-We also award the Ictus Prize in Poetry to the best poetry collection – this consists of a small pamphlet publication.
+The Ictus Prize in Poetry is awarded to the best poetry collection – this consists of a small pamphlet publication.
 Every year, we publish Matter, a stylish anthology, edited and designed by students, and sold and promoted in bookshops.
-If you would like to see a sample copy of this, email the course leader email@example.com
+If you would like to receive a sample copy of this, email the course leader firstname.lastname@example.org

 2017 entry requirements